Faculty

 Tal API 1Saxophonist Tal Varon (talvaron@gmail.com) has performed in Israel, Europe, the United States, and South Africa, in jazz ensembles and in classical settings, including with the Israel Philharmonic.
 He currently plays in The Avi Lebovich Orchestra.

 Mr. Varon is on the faculty of the Israel Conservatory in Tel Aviv.
-His teaching, which includes saxophone, jazz theory and ear training, improvisation, and ensembles, is informed by a contemplative approach.
-He has taught both music and meditation, and is a certified teacher of the Art of Practicing.
-After beginning a personal meditation practice in the Tibetan Buddhist lineage in 2000, he became a certified Meditation Instructor.
-He is also a certified Focusing Trainer, and in 2016 was the official meditation and Focusing instructor at the API summer program.
+His teaching, which includes saxophone, jazz theory and ear training, improvisation, and ensembles, is informed by a meditative approach, and he has taught the Art of Practicing and Performing at the Rimon School of Music and other leading Israeli music schools since 2017.
+He began his personal meditation practice in the Tibetan Buddhist lineage in 2000, and later became a certified Meditation Instructor.
+He is also a certified Focusing Trainer, and in 2016 was the official meditation and Focusing instructor at the Art of Practicing Institute summer program.

 Senior Teachers